-The Rural Policy Research Institute is hosting a virtual research agenda-setting conference on the important role that arts and cultural capital play in rural innovation, community well-being, and rural community sustainability and resiliency.
-We encourage a multi-faceted approach to explore the role of arts and culture in rural communities through both qualitative and quantitative studies.
+The Rural Policy Research Institute hosted a virtual research agenda-setting conference on the important role that arts and cultural capital play in rural innovation, community well-being, and rural community sustainability and resiliency.
+The Conference supported a multi-faceted approach to explore the role of arts and culture in rural communities through both qualitative and quantitative studies.

 The Role of the Arts and Cultural Capital in Rural Innovation and Entrepreneurship